General Growing-Instructions from 2 expert sources

-These are mixed with water and used as either a foliar feed or on the ground.
+These are mixed with water and used as foliar feed or on the ground.

-Bagged fertilizers, as well as additions of superphosphate, dolomite lime, or gypsum, are also beneficial.
+Bagged fertilizers and additions of superphosphate, dolomite lime, or gypsum are also beneficial.

 6. The three most important numbers and elements you should know about fertilizers are listed on the label.